circlefin/malachite/docs/development-proposals/accountability.md

 [Apalache](https://github.com/cometbft/cometbft/blob/main/spec/light-client/accountability/Synopsis.md))
-that if there are between one third and two thirds of faults, every attack on Tendermint consensus that leads to violation of agreement is either a "double vote" equivocation or an "amnesia attack".
+that if there are between one third and two thirds of faults, every attack on Tendermint consensus that leads to violation of agreement is either a "double vote" or an "amnesia" attack.

-### What evidence to collect
+## What evidence to collect

 We argue that the only two types of evidence that make sense to collect are "double vote" and "amnesia".
 By the verification results mentioned above, they are the ones actually required to disrupt the system.